neuroinfolab/GeneEx2Conn/README.md

 The repo contains two primary modalities: transcriptome harmonization and connectome prediction.
 See overleaf for more details.

 ## Setup instructions
-- To use this repo, setup a conda environment using GeneEx2Conn_env.yml.
+- To use this repo, setup a conda environment using GeneEx2Conn_env.yml from 'env' directory.
 If there are missing packages delete and recreate the environment with GeneEx2Conn_env_all.yml.
 Then setup ENIGMA as specified in 'Developer notes' below
 - If using harmonize.py the assumption is that there is a data folder stored locally, one directory up from where the repo is setup.

 ## Repo overview